German asylum claims jump as authorities process 2015 backlog

 Most of the record 1.1 million migrants who arrived in Germany last year were registered at shelters where they wait for weeks or months before they can file asylum applications.

-The influx of migrants has tested Merkel's right-left coalition government and fueled the rise of a populist anti-immigrant party that took votes from her conservatives and their Social Democrat partners in three state elections last month.
+The influx of migrants has tested Merkel's right-left coalition government and fuelled the rise of a populist anti-immigrant party that took votes from her conservatives and the co-governing Social Democrats in three state elections last month.

 The authorities recorded around 60,000 asylum applications in March, down 11.5 percent from February but up 87 percent on March 2015.